fivetran/dbt_intercom/README.md

     company_history_pass_through_columns: [company_custom_field_1, company_custom_field_2]
     contact_history_pass_through_columns: [contact_custom_column]
 ```
 This package assumes that you use Intercom's `company tag`, `contact tag`, `contact company`, and `conversation tag`, `team` and `team admin` mapping tables.
-By default, all variables are assumed to be `true`.
-Add variables to your `dbt_project.yml` for only the tables you would like to disable:
+If you do not use these tables, add the configuration below to your `dbt_project.yml`.
+By default, these variables are set to `True`:

 ```yml
 # dbt_project.yml